• Skip to primary navigation

 During my mom’s final months, she began painting again.
 She was an incredible artist but she had a new challenge.
 Her right arm had cancer in her bones which made tasks extremely painful.
 So she took up painting with her left hand.

 Her paintings created by her non-dominant left hand displayed more talent than I’ll ever know.
-In her final weeks, she shared her talent and her prayers with those she came in contact with.
+In her final weeks of life, she shared her talent and her prayers with those she came in contact with.

-So let’s take on this year and let our challenges become opportunities to become a different kind of Awesome – No Excuses!
+So let’s take on this year and let our challenges become opportunities to be intentional to still seek adventure when we can, while we still can.

-1. If you want to do something bad enough, you’ve got to overcome going alone
+1. If you want to do something bad enough, you’ve got to overcome the fear of going alone

 Several of my most popular pictures over the years were from explorations by myself.